Kishore Biyani: Decline

-The crisis that followed blew a hole in Future group's portfolio.
-Sales plunged; bankers who until then had queued up at his offices started to call in their loans; mutual funds that had invested in his companies buckled under redemption pressures and decided to get out; sources of foreign capital dried; his market capitalization plunged two-thirds in a matter of six months, and Biyani who had invested way ahead of the cash flows from his network found himself trapped.

-Biyani reacted to the crisis with measures such as a considerable reduction in the numbers of his mid-level management staff and a restructuring of his corporate interests.
-He appointed a cousin, Rakesh Biyani, more methodical and patient than himself, to take over his responsibility for the retail business and in particular to resolve issues with the poor supply chain and internal distribution logistics that had resulted from rapid expansion.
+Biyani reacted to the crisis with measures such as a considerable reduction in the number of his mid-level management staff and a restructuring of his corporate interests.
+He appointed a cousin, Rakesh Biyani, more methodical and patient than himself, to take over his responsibility for the retail business and, in particular, to resolve issues with the poor supply chain and internal distribution logistics that had resulted from rapid expansion.
 He also rolled-over debt, converting it into loans that would mature in three to five years' time, and pulled out of joint venture deals with companies such as Etam.
 In addition, he reduced the scope, concentrating on four retail formats — fashion, food, home, and general merchandise — rather than the 22 or more with which he had previously been involved.
 Despite his previous disparagement of the need for the professional advice of others, Biyani turned to McKinsey and Company for assistance and also divested control to senior staff who had been recruited from large businesses such as PepsiCo.
 Things appeared to be improving after the initial shockwave of 2008.

-Nonetheless, by April 2012, Biyani's business empire, including the non-retail elements, was performing less than its competitors and there were concerns raised about its debt levels.
+Nonetheless, by April 2012, Biyani's business empire, including the non-retail elements, w performing less than its competitors and there were concerns raised about its debt levels.
 He announced that there were plans for a further restructuring of parts of the business to enable it to become debt-free by March 2013.
 A controlling stake in Pantaloon Retail was acquired by Aditya Birla Nuovo Ltd in May 2012 in a complex deal involving a demerger of the business from the wider group, and there were subsequent further dilutions of Biyani's involvement in the business.
 In 2016, it was renamed as Aditya Birla Fashion and Retail Ltd.

 In August 2020, it was announced that Reliance Retail had reached a deal to acquire the retail and wholesale business of Future Group at $3.4 Billion.
-In 2022, around 200 retail stores of Future Group such as Big Bazaar were replaced by Smart Bazaar across the nation and many ended up just shutting down.
+In 2022, around 200 retail stores of Future Group such as Big Bazaar, were replaced by Smart Bazaar across the nation and many ended up just shutting down.

-In April 2024, Biyani sold his oldest SOBO Central Mall, Mumbai to K Raheja Corp at a settlement of Rs.
+In April 2024, Biyani sold his oldest SOBO Central Mall, Mumbai, to K Raheja Corp at a settlement of Rs.
 476 crore.

+In May 2026, the Indian Market Regulator, SEBI, imposed a monetary penalty on Kishore Biyani for violations of listing, disclosure norms, and governance lapses.